How to Publish Obsidian Notes Website For Free (digital garden or blog)

 If you found this tutorial/YouTube video helpful, please consider subscribing & sharing with a friend.
 Word of mouth is by far the best way for me to grow my own personal brand, so I really appreciate your support 🫡

-I will continue making more videos/tutorials on how to build up the functionality of your digital garden, including the auto-move plugin & Dataview Plugin, which you can see the result of in my Sources - Books & Articles page.
+I will continue making more videos/tutorials on how to build up the functionality of your digital garden, including the Auto Note Mover Plugin & Dataview Plugin, which you can see the result of in my Sources - Books & Articles page.

 If you're interested in going deeper into the production of your ideas and leveraging them in the Creator Economy, consider joining my Recalibrating Hypersub, an exclusive community where I help knowledge workers & creators build and solve problems 🧭 🧠 ✨